London Phone Booth

 4. PLAN, PLAN, PLAN AGAIN, THEN THROW YOUR PLANS TO THE WIND

-Planning gives you a since of familiarity with your destination before you get there.
+Planning gives you a sense of familiarity with your destination before you get there.
 It is comforting to know the lay of the land and not have the stress of finding things to do.
 However, you are abroad, so do not be so rigid.
-Some of the most fun I experienced was when I ditched my plans to do other things or simply to explore aimlessly.
+Some of the most fun I experienced was when I ditched my plans to do other things or to explore aimlessly.

 Another view of Reykjavik!